Innoactive/Hub-Tutorial-Unity-Project/README.md

 Now add some logic.
 Open up the _Flashlight_ script in ```Assets > Scripts > Flashlight```.
 Notice how it inherits from _InteractableObject_, so all we do is extend the already attached InteractableObject to give it more functionality but still keep interaction consistent between all objects.

-**Note:** You will find TODOs in the already prepared scripts which describe how and where you need to add logic.
+**Note:** You will find ToDo's in the already prepared scripts which describe how and where you need to add logic.
 Therefore, this written documentation will be kept a bit shorter but the intended behavior will be described.
 We left some basic concepts out but make sure to go through the complete script to understand the logic completely.
 The solution package will have the fully implemented script.

 The flashlight should be turned off from the beginning and the size/spread angle of the spotlight should be set to it's initial value as set in the Unity Editor.
 When the tool is used the light is supposed to be turned on.
 We also want the spread angle to be adjustable.